-The ST-3 form is the Minnesota Department of Revenue Certificate of Exemption.
+The ST3 Form is the Minnesota Department of Revenue Certificate of Exemption.
 You can download and print a copy of this certification that is signed by the University Tax Director here.
 Fill in the seller name and address as appropriate.
 DO NOT change the address or name, though you may wish to draw the vendor's attention to the note regarding billing/correspondence address at the bottom of the page.

-Some retailers have their own additional processes for veryifing tax exempt sales.
+Some retailers have their own additional processes for verifying tax exempt sales.
 You can click here for a list of some known retailers that have assigned the University customer codes or other important numbers, or who require specific procedures to be followed.

 This step is often missed.
 Remember to inform the cashier of your tax status before beginning your sale.

+What is the tax rate for...?
 Find out at the MN Department of Revenue by using their Sales Tax Calculator